 The Parks and Places that make Uganda the Pearl of Africa

-The Parks and Places to see and not to miss in Uganda
+The Best Parks and Places to visit in Uganda – Gorillas – Chimpanzees – Wildlife -Birds

-Uganda, the Pearl of Africa is one of Africa’s most beautiful places – the small country of Uganda is like all of Africa compressed into one country – you can find almost every thing here – Sandy Beaches on Hidden Tropical Islands, Pristine Lakes with scenery that will take your breath away, the Historic River Nile, a Mountain Range taller than the Alps, the Rwenzori Mountains of the Moon which is the tallest Mountain Range in Africa, Lake Victoria large enough to be an unending sea, Forests that are like jungles filled with Primates, Birds, Butterflies, endless Savannahs filled with an abundance of wildlife, Volcanoes to climb with views to live for.
+Uganda, the Pearl of Africa is one of Africa’s most beautiful places – the small country of Uganda is like all of Africa compressed into one country –Home to the Best Parks and Places to visit in Uganda.
+You can find almost every thing here – Sandy Beaches on Hidden Tropical Islands, Pristine Lakes with scenery that will take your breath away, the Historic River Nile, a Mountain Range taller than the Alps, the Rwenzori Mountains of the Moon which is the tallest Mountain Range in Africa, Lake Victoria large enough to be an unending sea, Forests that are like jungles filled with Primates, Birds, Butterflies, endless Savannahs filled with an abundance of wildlife, Volcanoes to climb with views to live for.

-Uganda is the Pearl of Africa with places and parks that await you to explore while on a safari in what many consider one of the most beautiful and diverse countries in Africa and the beauty is that you can visit this without the crowds even during the peak seasons of the year.
+Uganda is the Pearl of Africa with the Best Parks and Place that await you to explore while on a safari in what many consider one of the most beautiful and diverse countries in Africa and the beauty is that you can visit this without the crowds even during the peak seasons of the year.

-This year come and visit Africa and Discover Uganda and its Parks and Places…you will enjoy the Pearl of Africa….from Kampala….jon
+This year come and visit Africa and Discover the Best Parks and Places to visit in Uganda …you will enjoy the Pearl of Africa…

 Take a look at the map and park locations as you plan your safari in Uganda.